 With such an international customer base, Slack recognizes the importance of reassuring users that their data is transferred between different countries safely.
-This section is both to demonstrate website compliance with privacy laws like the EU’s GDPR, and also to provide useful information to users who might be comparing Slack with a competitor that isn’t as transparent about data transfers.
+This section helps demonstrate website compliance with privacy laws like the EU’s GDPR.
+It also provides more context about the applicable law in the European Economic Area, and how personal data is processed.

 Coursera is one of the most popular educational platforms in the market, and it is not hard to see why.
 With tons of courses across different subjects and a lot of options to work towards official certifications such as bachelor's and master's degrees, it makes it easier for students to pursue different professional and personal goals all from the same place.